Brunei reports 17 new COVID-19 cases with three active clusters - The Scoop

 Booster vaccine

-Asked whether the ministry is considering COVID-19 vaccine booster shots for the public, YB Dato Dr Hj Mohd Isham said the technical committee is still evaluating the need for a third COVID-19 vaccine dose and studying the results of other countries that have implemented such measures.
+Asked whether the ministry is considering COVID-19 vaccine booster shots for the public, Dato Dr Hj Mohd Isham said the technical committee is still evaluating the need for a third COVID-19 vaccine dose and studying the results of other countries that have implemented such measures.

 “So far, WHO has not recommended [giving] booster shots, although there are a few countries that are currently doing it,” he said.